alexkernphysiker/WASA-RawAnalysis/README.md

 WASA raw data Analysis
 ======================
-Sources of my software for the analysis of raw data obtained from the experiment WASA-at-COSY on searching eta-mesic 3He in May 2014.
+Sources of my software providing raw data analysis for the experiment WASA-at-COSY on searching eta-mesic 3He in May 2014.
 All files are distributed under GPL license